 Specifications

-What secures it best: Frame + wheel to a fixed object
+What secures it best: Frame and fixed object where extra reach is needed

 Pros